Why Feature Dumping Doesn't Work & What You Should Do Instead

 - Communicate a solution that ties back to the buyer’s needs

-We have previously discussed the critical importance of asking questions to identify buyer needs and carefully listening.
+We have previously discussed the critical importance of asking open ended questions for sales to identify buyer needs and carefully listening.
 Let’s now focus on the essential selling skill of using F-A-B Statements when communicating your solution to the buyer.

 What the Buyer Wants